maekawataiki/sample-agentcore-gateway-claude-code/README.md

 - **Credential isolation** — The agent never holds OAuth tokens or API keys.
 Tokens stay in Token Vault; API keys stay in DynamoDB + Interceptor Lambda.
 A compromised agent cannot reach external credentials.
 - **Unified audit trail** — Every call to GitHub, Notion, Redash flows through one gateway.
 Who called what, when, and with which parameters is logged in one place (CloudTrail / CloudWatch Logs).
 - **Single login** — One Cognito authentication covers all SaaS targets.
-No per-service login.
+3LO targets (GitHub / Notion) require one-time per-service OAuth consent on first use, after which AgentCore manages token refresh automatically.
 - **Zero agent-side config changes** — Adding a new SaaS target means adding a gateway target, not touching `.mcp.json`.

 ## Architecture